Thamilini/web_analytics/README.md

 # Website Analysis of Toronto.ca

-## Purpose
-This is a personal portfolio project that analyzes traffic and behavior of visitors of toronto.ca
+This is personal portfolio project

+## Purpose/Objective
+Recommend strategies to convert casual riders into annual members through an analysis their differences.

 ## Datasets License